CanyonCounty/LogRotater/README.md

 ## Usage
 Command line args are rather sparse.
 You only have the following:
   - --help or /? - shows you the command line arguments
   - --default-config - creates a LogRotater.default.json file with all the defaults set.
-You will need to rename it to LogRotator.json before it can be seen.
+You will need to rename it to LogRotator.json before it can be used.
 This is so the program doesn't stomp on an existing configuration file.
   - --config <filepath> - allows you to specify a different configuration file

 By default LogRotater looks for a ./LogRotater.json file.
 If none is found it dumps out the usage.